 Expectations.
 We all have them.
 We expect our doctors to be friendly, competent and willing to take our insurance.
 We expect our food to be nutritious, affordable and safe.
 And we expect our movie stars to be millionaires, quirky and always beautiful.

-If you are a business owner or decision maker who needs to let lots of people know about your product or service, you expect your promotional video to show it in the best possible light at a reasonable cost.
-And it’s understandable if you have Hollywood expectations but only a YouTube budget.
+If you are a business owner or decision maker who wants people to know about your product or service, you expect your promotional video to show it in the best possible light at a reasonable cost.
+And it is understandable if you have Hollywood expectations but only a YouTube budget.

 That’s what this article is about; trying to help you maximize the quality of your next video production while keeping a cap on costs…and expectations.